ghiggi/gpm_api/docs/source/00_introduction.rst

   :alt: GPM Constellation Timeline
   :align: center

-It's important to note that not all existing PMW (Passive Microwave) sensors currently in orbit are part of the GPM constellation.
+It's important to note that not all existing PMW sensors currently in orbit are part of the GPM constellation.
 For instance, the constellation does not include 7 Chinese FY-3 Microwave Radiation Imagers (MWRI) and 6 Microwave Humidity Sounders (MWHS), as well as 5 Russian Imaging/Sounding Microwave Radiometers (MTVZA).

 The `WindSat Polarimetric Microwave Radiometer <https://www.eoportal.org/satellite-missions/coriolis#mission-status>`_ is also not part of the constellation.
-Furthermore, recent satellite missions such as `TROPICS <https://weather.ndc.nasa.gov/tropics/>`_ and `TEMPEST <https://tempest.colostate.edu/>`_, as well as private industry sensors from `Tomorrow.io <https://www.tomorrow.io/space/sounder/>`_ and `GEMS <https://weatherstream.com/gems/>`_, are also yet not integrated into the GPM Constellation.
+Furthermore, recent satellite missions such as `TROPICS <https://weather.ndc.nasa.gov/tropics/>`_ and `TEMPEST <https://tempest.colostate.edu/>`_, as well as private industry sensors from `Tomorrow.io <https://www.tomorrow.io/space/sounder/>`_ and `GEMS <https://weatherstream.com/gems/>`_, have not yet been integrated into the GPM Constellation.

-You can find additional reference to all the sensors in the :ref:`useful_resources` subsection at the end of this document.
+Additional references to all the PMW sensors can be found in the :ref:`Useful Resources <useful_resources>` section at the end of this document."

 The video here below illustrates the precipitation measurements acquired by the GPM constellation sensors over a 3-hour period.